emacs-mirror/emacs/mps/manual/source/pool/awl.rst

 :term:`scan method` in the pool's :term:`object format` can read or write the dependent object.

+If an object contains a reference to its dependent object, you should :term:`fix` that reference, and be aware that if it is a weak reference then it may be splatted when the dependent object dies.

 The way you would normally use this feature in a weak hash table would be to put the table's keys in one object, and its values in another.
 (This would be necessary in any case, because the MPS does not support